cpapadopoulos664/years/README.md

 # Years Grid

 A tiny site that visualizes 25,185 boxes in a grid (1,000 per column).
-Boxes fill one per day on the server until all are filled.
+Boxes fill one per UTC day computed from a fixed start date (2025-10-16).
 Color distribution:

 - Green: first 3,285
 - Blue: next 14,600